Crystal City station (Washington Metro): History

 The station opened on July 1, 1977, part of the 11.8 mi initial segment of the Blue Line between National Airport and Stadium–Armory stations that opened that day.

 Virginia Railway Express began service in June 1992, with its Crystal City station about 0.2 miles northeast of the Metro entrance.
 Metroway bus rapid transit service began on August 24, 2014, with a stop on Bell Street adjacent to the Metro entrance.

 Second entrance

 An east entrance to the station was proposed in a 2002 WMATA study.
 Planning for the second entrance began in 2011.
 A 2014 study identified five possible locations for the new entrance, with locations on the northeast and northwest corners of 18th Street South and Crystal Drive preferred.
 In February 2019, the state committed to building the entrance as part of a package of transportation improvements for the construction of Amazon HQ2 in National Landing.

 In May 2019, property developer JBG Smith sent an unsolicited proposal, proposing that Arlington County pay the company to act as design-build contractor for the entrance on company-owned property.
 The county and company signed a preliminary agreement in June 2020.
 Design of the second entrance reached 30% in March 2021.

 In March 2022, plans were changed from an underground to a surface-level fare lobby to reduce costs.
+In July 2023, the Arlington County Board awarded a $117 million design-build contract for the entrance to a joint venture of JBG Smith and Clark Construction.
+A groundbreaking ceremony took place on July 12, 2024, one month after construction started.
+The new entrance is expected to open in 2027.